PeaceFounder/PeaceFounder.jl/docs/src/audit.md

 # Audit

 **Note: The demonstrated audit API is in progress.
-Currently the best auditing strategy is to recreate braidchain and ballotbox ledger from one record at a time.**
+Currently, the best auditing strategy is to recreate the braidchain and ballotbox ledger from one record at a time.**

-After ellections have ended the collector publishes a tally.
-Every voter after ellections receives a final tally together with a consistency proof which proves that their vote is included in the ledger which have produced the tally.
-From the voter client voter reads four important parameters for the ballotbox:
+After elections have ended, the collector publishes a tally.
+Every voter, after elections, receives a final tally together with consistency proof, which proves that their vote is included in the ledger that has produced the tally.
+From the voter client, the voter reads four important parameters for the ballotbox:

-- `deme_uuid`: an UUID of the deme where the proposal is registered;
+- `deme_uuid`: a UUID of the deme where the proposal is registered;
-- `proposal_index`: a index at which the proposal is recorded in the braidchain ledger;
+- `proposal_index`: an index at which the proposal is recorded in the braidchain ledger;
 - `ledger_length`: a number of collected votes in the ledger;
 - `ledger_root`: a ballotbox ledger root checksum.

-The auditor also knows a `hasher` deme uses to make checksums which is immutable at the moment deme is created.
+The auditor also knows a `hasher` deme used to make checksums, which is immutable when the deme is created.

-To assert integrity of the vote an audit takes place.
-Let's consider abstract functions to retrieve ballotbox and braidchain ledger archives from the internet with `get_ballotbox_archive` and `get_braidchain_archive` then the auditing can be done with a following script:
+To assert the integrity of the vote, an audit takes place.
+Let's consider abstract functions to retrieve ballotbox and braidchain ledger archives from the internet with `get_ballotbox_archive` and `get_braidchain_archive; then the auditing can be done with the following script:

 ```julia
 braidchain_archive = get_ballotbox_archive(uuid)